Simponic/Geometry-Dash-GBA/README.md

 # Geometry-Dash-GBA
 A buggy game of geometry dash on the Game Boy Advance

 This project is my first attempt at making something on the GBA that uses tiles and sprites and such.
-Many headaches were suffered during the making of this project :)
+Many headaches were suffered during the making of this project due to the bare-metal style of programming.

 ## Setting up environment